Roofing Contractor in Bridgeport, OH

 Serving Bridgeport and the Surrounding Area

-Platinum Home Exteriors serves Bridgeport and the surrounding communities in Belmont County as part of the St. Clairsville, OH.
+Platinum Home Exteriors serves Bridgeport and the surrounding communities in Belmont County as part of the Our St. Clairsville, OH roofing services.
 With 608 occupied housing units and an owner-occupancy rate of 67.9%, more than two-thirds of Bridgeport households carry direct financial responsibility for what their roof does next.
 That ownership concentration in a village where most housing predates 1950 means a large share of homeowners are living under roofs that have never been fully assessed.
 Deferred maintenance accumulates fast.

 A median year built of 1947 puts the average Bridgeport structure at 79 years old in 2026.
 Roofs on homes of that age have been re-roofed at least once, but the current shingle layer may be sitting on original board sheathing that was never evaluated.
 Get it inspected.
 A free inspection gives homeowners a clear answer before a developing problem turns into a full deck replacement.